Organization of the National Park Service: Office of the Director

-The Office of the Director is led by NPS Director Charles F. Sams III.
+The Office of the Director is led by NPS Director Jessica Bowron (acting).

 Washington Office

 The National Park Service's main office is located in the Interior Building (Main Interior), a few blocks west of the White House and a block north of the Mall.
 The National Park Service is the largest bureau in the department and has often required additional space.
 Through the 1960s, numerous offices were located on ‘L’ Street N.W.
 In 1990, the ‘L’ Street offices moved to 800 N. Capitol, just north of the Government Printing Office and next to the train station.

 Regions

 The NPS has twelve administrative regions.
 Each region provides oversight and guidance to the park units within its geographic area.
 They were established in 2018 following a Department of Interior-wide reorganization that created unified regions for all of the departments' bureaus.
+The NPS formerly had seven administrative regions.

 Former regions

-The NPS formerly had seven administrative regions.